-A fidder entered and having played Hess well than himself Maised his spirits enough to jain in the singing.
+A fiddler entered for their merriment and their money, and having played less well than himself, raised Vaark's spirits enough to join in the singing.

-back home and found it hard to refuse if called on to rescue an unmoored, unwanted child.
-When the sawyer asked if he would take the sullen, wooly headed girl he found half dead on a river bank, Vaark acquiesced.
+After a meal of tk, he secured bed space with just one man in it and thought about the disappointing day f the disgust of having accepted the girl as part payment.
+Once again a Stuart had lost the throne and another barred from it.
+To everyone's relief, a protestant couple ruled and one day, thought Vaark, a suit against D'Ortega would succeed and he would not be forced to a percentage of due settle for a child as part payment for what was owned him.
+He knew he had rationalized the bargain by thinking Rebekka would welcome her, but what was truer than that was another thing.
+There was no good place in the world for waifs and whelps other than the generosity of strangers.
+Even if bartered, given, apprenticed, sold, tricked for food, labored for shelter or stolen, they were less doomed under adult control.
+He felt a pulse of pity for them knowing well their wretched lot back home and found it hard to refuse if called on to rescue an unmoored, unwanted child.
+When the sawyer asked if he would take sullen, wooly headed girl he found half dead on a river bank, Vaark aid YES.
+Whe add on the lumber acquiesced.
 Agreeing, as now, that his farm could use her.
-That was as true now with this child that the mother was throwing away, as it had been x years earlier with the one they called Sorrow.
+That was as true now with this child that the mother was throwing away, as it had been a decade earlier with the one they called Sorrow.
+Only Lila had he purchased mutight - but she was a wom an - Not a child.
 Narrow as the bed space was and despite the heat, he slept well enough.
 Probably because his dreams were of a grand house of many rooms rising on a hill above the fog.